nana-4/materia-theme/README.md

 > NOTE: Distro packages could be outdated and incompatible with your desktop environment.
 You can check the latest version [here](https://github.com/nana-4/materia-theme/releases).

-> **Warning for Ubuntu 19.04 & 19.10 users:** Ubuntu 19.04 (disco) & 19.10 (eoan) packages are very outdated and incompatible with their GNOME versions.
-If you're using GNOME on Ubuntu 19.04 or 19.10, [manual installation](#manual-installation) is highly recommended.

 ### Flatpak

 All 6 variants are available via Flathub: